lqb2/blog/_posts/2020-04-04-drowning-in-check-ins-andrea.md

 re: backlash - no, i think it may encourage folks to check in differently.
 I think A LOT of people will resonate with this.

 Re cold/impersonal - yes, some folks will think this but i can imagine that those folks are caught in some really transactional relationships.
 It will hopefully open some minds.
 I love the signature line that Jessica T has about practicing presence with email ("I am practicing presence.
 I am practicing letting go of urgency and the never-ending to-do list.
-If I don't respond, it's not personal; it's simply an act of self care. — jessica ~~taubner~~ ridge) - something like that can soften this if you want it softened.
+If I don't respond, it's not personal; it's simply an act of self care." — jessica ~~taubner~~ ridge) - something like that can soften this if you want it softened.